 For example, the State of California adminsters a Health Professions Education Foundation Allied Healthcare Scholarship (AHS) that offers up to $4,000 per academic year in exchange for a one-year service obligation or 100 hours of volunteer service practicing direct care in a medically underserved area (MUA) of California.

 There is also the Healthcare Workforce Development Division's California State Loan Repayment Program (SLRP) which repays a portion of educational loans.

 Department Support for Student Participation in Conferences:

 The Social Work Department may have access to a small amount of funding to support student attendance at workshops/trainings/conferences related to the HSU Department of Social Work program emphases.
 Students can request up to $75.00 per academic year.
 This is on a first come, first served basis until the funds are expended.
 To request funds, individual students (not groups or representatives) should submit the request to the Department Coordinator.
+Requests are typically made before conference registration/attendance.
+The department is unlikely to approve requests for retroactive reimbursement.
 The Department can also provide assistance to students to access funds to attend the annual NASW-CA Lobby Days with the Social Work Student Association in Sacramento.